-- Fibrinogen is one of the clotting factors vital for clot formation and is one of the first clotting factor to fall to critical levels in massive haemorrhage. - Cryoprecipitate has 5 times more fibrinogen per unit than FFP - A normal range of fibrinogen is between 1.5 to 4 g/l.
+- Fibrinogen is one of the clotting factors vital for clot formation and it is reported that it is the first clotting factor to fall to critical levels in massive haemorrhage. - Cryoprecipitate has 5 times more fibrinogen per unit than FFP - A normal range of fibrinogen is between 1.5 to 4 g/l.
 If fibrinogen falls below 1.5g/l during a MH OR (2 g/l in an obstetric haemorrhage) then it should be replaced with cryoprecipitate - A typical adult dose is 2 units of pooled cryoprecipitate; this generally raises fibrinogen by 1g/l